A stream of turquoise water ceaselessly rushes onward.

 This tiny village is the residence of more than 500 Havasupai tribe members who have called this area home for over 1,000 years.
 Their existence has always depended on the beautiful water of Havasu creek and the lush green valley of the canyon.
 Even their name is derived from this: Havasu means blue-green water, pai means people.
 They are literally “the people of the blue-green water”.
 Nowadays, tourism is their biggest asset; over 20,000 people visit Havasu every year.
 We accounted for two of those.
 We paid our dues at the reservation center, grabbed our permit, and continued on toward the falls.

 Havasu Falls is the Havasupai’s gold mine.
-It is the reason so many people flock to this remote location.
+It is the sole reason so many people flock to this remote location.
 Recognized worldwide, this striking waterfall is a photographer’s heaven.
 Even those completely inept with a camera can take some impressive shots.
 You really can’t mess it up!
 We stared in wonder from above as the clouds parted and the sun finally made an appearance.
 Wow!!!
 We scurried down to the large sandy beach, threw our stuff on a picnic table, and hopped in… burrrrr!
 Swimming in the beautiful water was chilly, but exhilarating.
 We jumped into several different pools and then made our way down to the campground.
 We found a spot right along the river and set up the tent.
 To warm up, we hiked back up to Navajo Falls and did some more swimming!
 The rest of the afternoon was spent napping and talking with our new friends- we found their spot only a short walk away.
 They were an awesome group of people and we planned on hiking together to the Colorado River the next day.

 It was another chilly day, by Arizona standards, and the clouds drizzled rain on us for much of the walk.
 The way to the Colorado cannot be described as a trail, rather a series of paths.
 It involves much crisscrossing of the river, sometimes via flat wooden ladders, other times requiring wading through the water or hopping boulders across rapids.
 Near Beaver Falls, we even had to climb down a rope.
 The place is a bit like an obstacle course!
 Many different user paths going separate ways tends to cause some confusion as to where exactly you should go.
 The one constant is the river.